Household Bubbling Strategies for Epidemic Control and Social Connectivity: Results

 In Fig. 3a-b, we display the fraction of recovered people $R$ at the final stage in the $\beta^I-\beta^E$ plane, obtained from our numerical simulations for homogeneous (ER) and heterogeneous (SF) external connections.
 From these figures, we can observe two different phases: an epidemic phase in which a macroscopic fraction of the population became infected ($R>0$), and a disease-free phase, in which only a negligible number of people were infected ($R\approx 0$).
 The boundary separating these phases defines the critical curve $(\beta^I_c,\beta^E_c)$.

 Deriving this critical curve exactly using the generating function technique would be useful because it would allow us to quantify how the number of workers $w$ and external connectivity affect the epidemic threshold.
 However, finding a general analytical expression for $\beta_c^E$ that works for any value of $\beta^I$ is challenging.
-For this reason, we will focus on two limiting cases in which the problem becomes much simpler and analytical results can be obtained.
-These two cases are, $\beta^I=1$ and $\beta^I\approx 0$, which are discussed below.
+For this reason, we focus on two limiting cases in which the problem simplifies considerably and analytical results can be obtained, namely $\beta^I=1$ and $\beta^I\approx 0$.
+The first corresponds to maximal within-household transmission, while the second describes the regime of very weak internal transmission.
+Although the limit $\beta^I\approx 0$ may not represent a fully realistic scenario, the expression obtained in this case can be extrapolated to small but non-negligible values of $\beta^I$, where it still provides a reasonable approximation to the epidemic threshold.
+Both cases are discussed in detail below.